microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -HostPairs
-Retrieve details about microsoft.graph.security.hostTracker objects.Note: List retrieval is not yet supported.
+Retrieve details about hostTracker objects.Note: List retrieval is not yet supported.
 To construct, see NOTES section for HOSTPAIRS properties and create a hash table.

 ```yaml